adrian154/blog/public/blogposts/discord-qr-code-phishing/blogpost.md

 QR codes have been in the news recently, and for good reason; we've spent years honing our suspicious link recognition instincts, only for them to be utterly sidestepped by our QR code scanning obsession.
-This has given rise to new versions of familiar old attacks with terrible names like "quishing".
-Today, we're going to be looking at how scammers are exploiting Discord's QR code login feature.
+Here's a guide on how to recognize this scam.

 It all starts with a message like this from a friend.